sr-murthy/oedtools/README.md

             "PortNumber (Acc)"
         ]

-4. Display the headers only of all required or conditionally required columns in the `reinsinfo` file schema.
+4. Display the headers only of all required or conditionally required columns in the reins. info. file schema.

         (myvenv) $ oed query -t 'reinsinfo' -r 'R,CR' --headers-only [